 Pork is my go-to meat for simple, main dish recipes.
 It's economical, easy to cook, tasty and goes with so many things!
+I have always been a fan of the simple pork chops with cream of mushroom soup; it's a total comfort food for me.
+I also love salsa so pairing it seemed like the perfect idea.

-I also love salsa so it seemed like the perfect combo.
-But in order to make this dish creamy, I added cream of mushroom soup.
-Condensed cream of mushroom soup is like the melted cheese of the canned world - it just makes everything better!
-And this 5 Ingredient Pork with Creamy Mushroom Salsa Sauce is no exception - it's made even better with canned cream of mushroom soup.
+Condensed cream of mushroom soup is like the melted cheese of the canned world - it just makes everything better.
+And this Pork with Cream of Mushroom Salsa Sauce is no exception - it's made even better with canned cream of mushroom soup.

 Condensed cream of mushroom soup has been around a very long time, since 1934, in fact.
 And not only is it versatile, it goes well in so many different types of dishes.
 I also use it in my Tuna Casserole, my Potatoes Romanoff and my Maple Sausage Brunch Bites.

 When I'm looking for an easy sauce for pork chops it's usually last minute and I don't want to have to go out and buy ingredients.
 Like I said, I will often simply add a cream of mushroom soup because I always have it on hand.
 But sometimes I want something a little different.
 I love this recipe because I always have the ingredients in the pantry.
 All you need is sliced black olives, salsa and dried rosemary; that's it- 5 ingredients!

 I usually serve this pork with cream of mushroom soup recipe over rice with veggies on the side.
 But here are a few more quick side dishes that pair nicely with this dish:

 - Green beans and Mushrooms

 - serve it over mashed potatoes

 - Strawberry Spinach Salad with Honey Lime Cilantro Dressing